Birdwatching in California

 I am an experienced birder and live near Santa Barbara, California.
 The annual Christmas bird count regularly lists this area as one of the top five locations for bird diversity in the United States.
 Besides birding, I am a volunteer at our local seal rookery (wildlife protection), and I previous worked at the Santa Barbara Botanic Garden where I learned about native plants.
 I wouldn't consider myself an expert naturalist, but I enjoy hikes and the outdoors and like sharing my interests with others.

-M Skram Chico Anytime
+M Muchowski Chico Anytime English

 C Kisling Dorris(Klamath Basin) Anytime English

-K Amstutz El Portal Anytime English
+K Amstutz El Portal Anytime English, little German

 I live in Yosemite National Park.
 Great birding as the elevation ranges from 2000 feet to over 13,000 feet above sea level (500-4000m).
 Mono Lake is near, accessible in summer months.
 This is a must for birders as it is a migration stopover for many species.
 A great area all around!